 Social media automation can save you dozens of hours every month.
 Here's the exact, step-by-step process that we use to automate social media posting.

-Today, you’re going to learn exactly how to implement social media automation for your content.
-Specifically, how to automatically push new content to be published in all of your social profiles.
+Today, you’re going to learn exactly how to implement social media automation tools for your content idea.
+Specifically, how to automatically push new content to be published in all of your social media accounts.

-You will be able to set this process up and forget about it—the automation tools will streamline everything.
+You will be able to set this social media marketing process up and forget about it—the automation tools will streamline everything.

-In this blog post, I’m going to go through the exact step-by-step process to implement social media automation on a WordPress website, so that your social media posts are automatically generated and published.
+In this blog post, We will go through the exact step-by-step digital marketing process to implement real-time social media automation on your WordPress website, so that you can easily and automatically curate content for your social media posts.